Next-Gen App & Browser Testing Cloud

 Teams consistently prioritize four practical criteria for CI/CD test management: native integrations with CI systems, automated results ingestion, scalability for parallel execution, and robust traceability/reporting that ties tests to requirements and defects.

-These capabilities keep testing aligned with modern DevOps practices and ensure signals flow where engineers work, as echoed in community guidance on aligning test tooling with pipelines and version control systems TestMu AI community perspective.
+These capabilities keep testing aligned with modern DevOps practices and ensure signals flow where engineers work, as echoed in community guidance on aligning test tooling with pipelines and version control systems community perspective.

 | Criterion | Description |